skuroda/PackageResourceViewer/README.md

 Boolean setting specifying if a single command should be listed in the command palette for viewing and editing files or if multiple commands should be used.

+`return_to_previous`:

+True if, when moving up a directory, you would like the previous selection to be automatically chosen.
+False otherwise.

 # License

 The MIT License (MIT)